msrocka/soda-df/README.md

 #soda-df
-This project contains a Dockerfile and instructions to run a [soda4LCA node](https://bitbucket.org/okusche/soda4lca) in a [Docker](https://www.docker.com/) container.
+This project contains a Dockerfile to run a [soda4LCA node](https://bitbucket.org/okusche/soda4lca) in a [Docker](https://www.docker.com/) container.

 ## Building the image